AlejaH1213/bookclub-frontend/README.md

 Header: used dropdown menu resources from react strap and react router dom to create a dropdown menu and styled each element in CSS, each element has a className to be able to be styled in CSS.
 Also used protected pages from the syllabus: https://github.com/learn-academy-2023-foxtrot/syllabus/blob/main/apartment-app/frontend/protected.md to make sure the dropdown menu is different when a user is logged in.
 Set state of logged in to false initially, will work on handleLogout in the signin sign out branch.

+## Sign up and connecting it to Rails

+1. Changed the currentUser state variable to null and the bookclub state variable to an empty array
+2. created the form for the signup page that in this case is called NewAccount